-Award recipients receive a monetary award, three core program registrations, plus $1,000 for travel and lodging at EMS Word Expo/NAEMT Annual Meeting in Las Vegas, Nevada, September 8-12, 2013.
+Award recipients receive a monetary award, three core program registrations, plus $1,000 for travel and lodging at EMS Word Expo/NAEMT Annual Meeting in Nashville, TN, November 9-13, 2014.
 Award recipients are announced in EMS World Magazine and recognized at the opening ceremony of EMS World Expo.

 The EMT of the Year, Paramedic of the Year, Educator of the Year, Paid Service of the Year and Volunteer Service of the Year awards also are presented at the NAEMT General Membership meeting and are recognized in NAEMT News.

 Nominations are open for all 2014 National EMS Awards of Excellence.
 Click the award name above to submit a nomination.
 The deadline for submitting nominations for the 2014 awards is August 1.

 The most prestigious award granted by NAEMT is the Rocco V. Morando Lifetime Achievement Award, sponsored by the National Registry of Emergency Medical Technicians.
 Applications are not accepted for this award; rather an outstanding professional working in the field of EMS is chosen.
 View a list of the past award winners here.

 If you have any questions about the NAEMT awards or the application process, please contact us at firstname.lastname@example.org or 1-800-346-2358.